What to do after Scarifying

 Start lawn recovery

 Get some fertiliser into the lawn.
+For simplicity apply this on the day of seeding though some people like to wait a week after seeding before adding fertiliser.
+Whatever you do don't apply before seeding!
 I always use a fertiliser containing potassium and any of the Lawnsmith fertilisers will do as they all contain potassium.
 This helps the grass fight off the stress of the scarifying and will help protect against disease.
 As most of your scarifying activity is going to be in August or September you’ll find an autumn fertiliser like Lawnsmith® AUTUMN Lawn Feed is an ideal recovery fertiliser for existing grass and also new seedlings.

 If you are raking or scarifying in spring you need our Spring and Summer for Sandy Soil even if you have clay soil as this contains the right balance of nutrients for new and old grass.